CTMJSON/Custom-CTM-Softphone-Example/README.md

-A custom web app that embeds the [CallTrackingMetrics](https://www.calltrackingmetrics.com) softphone directly in your browser.
-The goal is a fast proof of concept: clone the repo, run the Flask app, paste your CTM credentials into the setup screen, and see a live workspace without building a separate integration first.
+A custom web app that embeds the [CTM](https://www.calltrackingmetrics.com) softphone directly in your browser.
+The goal is a fast proof of concept: clone the repo, run the Flask app, paste your CTM credentials into the setup screen, and see a live workspace without having to build a separate integration first.

 ---